 Dr. Griffith died at the Public General Hospital in Chatham on the 13th of January, 1976.
 He was buried at Maple Leaf Cemetery in Chatham.
 His wife Karen was married to Lester Thomson Fisher in Fort Myers, Florida on the 1st of December, 1985.
 Mr. Fisher died in 1997 and Karen Griffith-Fisher died on the 24th of December, 2011.
 She was buried at the Maple Leaf Cemetery next to Dr. Griffith.

-*His son, Dr. Geraint Griffith became a physician and he also appears on the Chatham-Kent Physician Tribute website.
+*Dr. Griffith’s son, Dr. Geraint Griffith also appears on the Chatham-Kent Physician Tribute website.